Women Wellness Week brings a full schedule

-MANITOULIN—Women’s Wellness Week will kick off a busy schedule of events with a welcoming ceremony on Tuesday, March 8.
+MANITOULIN—Women’s Wellness Week kicked off a busy schedule with a welcoming ceremony on Tuesday, March 8.
 The event is sponsored by the Mnidoo Mnising Coalition Against Domestic Violence, with funding provided by the Ministry of Children, Community and Social Services.

 Ms. Hall notes the virtual celebration continues to be fortunate for the support and “involvement of local businesses to promote local products.”

-The event start off at 10 am Tuesday with Pastor Wendy Payne of Paris, Ontario’s Cedarview Church with a chat to follow.
+The event started off at 10 am Tuesday with Pastor Wendy Payne of Paris, Ontario’s Cedarview Church with a chat to follow.

 Along Pastor Payne’s journey as a woman in leadership there have been many hurdles to overcome, notes the agenda.
 “In a world that is inundated with social media, perceived perfection, selfie filters and airbrushing, we as women can often feel like we don’t and can’t measure up!”

-Wednesday, March 9 events will begin at 11 am with Cultivating Safe Spaces, a presentation with Elaine Alec.
+Today, Wednesday, March 9, will see events begin at 11 am with Cultivating Safe Spaces, a presentation with Elaine Alec.
 Ms. Alec has spent over two decades in over 100 communities across Canada promoting healing and wellness.
-Author of ‘Calling My Spirit Back, a memoir about growing up as an Indigenous girl in Canada and the impacts of colonization, her presentation provides “Indigenous knowledge and teachings on how to cultivate safe spaces for diversity and inclusion.”
+Author of ‘Calling My Spirit Back,’ a memoir about growing up as an Indigenous girl in Canada and the impacts of colonization, her presentation provides “Indigenous knowledge and teachings on how to cultivate safe spaces for diversity and inclusion.”
 Tea and chat to follow.

 From 2 to 4 pm on Wednesday, Creator’s Healing Instruction to the Four Medicines, a presentation by Gloria Oshkabewisens-McGregor, will explore “our relationship to the four medicines.
 They will guide us to hear the voice of our spirit that knows the need for our well-being and self-respect.
 The healing instructions the medicines were given were to help us heal, being in the moment of our medicinal helpers is being in a moment of a spiritual seer.
 The Four Medicines and four quadrants of the medicine wheel of life will guide us to understand the truth of our own voice as we relate to the Four Medicines.”
 Tea and chat to follow.